GreenArrow Updates

 October 3, 2019 |

-If the above command produces no output, then only default services are present, so you can ignore the rest of this version’s update instructions.
+Search for non-standard SMTP and QMQP services by running the following command: If the above command produces no output, then only default services are present, so you can ignore the rest of this version’s update instructions.
 If the above command does produce output, use the following update sequence:

 Most GreenArrow installations do not have a QMQP service, so if you receive an error indicating that the |